Chang Po-ling: Unofficial memorial services in mainland China

-Unlike Taiwan, which held a grand memorial service for Chang, Tianjin Nankai Girls' High School held a small one in its hall.
-There was not a sad vibe in it, and few attended the event.
-Because the event was not advertised to the wider public, very few knew of it.
+In contrast to Taiwan's elaborate memorial service for Chang, the Tianjin Nankai Girls' High School conducted a modest ceremony in its hall.
+The atmosphere was not somber, and attendance was sparse.
+Due to the lack of public promotion, only a handful of individuals were aware of the event.
 The small memorial service began with Nankai University Professor Situ Yuelan (司徒月兰) playing the piano.
 Alumni and Yan Ziheng (阎子亨), the organizer of the memorial service, read aloud Chang's obituary.
 A memorial speech was given by Huang Yusheng (黄钰生), and Yu Chuanjian (喻传鉴), Li Zhuchen (李烛尘), Vice President of Chinese Academy of Sciences Tao Menghe (陶孟和) and Yang Shixian (杨石先) also took turns to give their speeches to remember Chang.
 A year later, Yu Chuanjian (喻传鉴) presided over another memorial service for Chang in Chongqing, but attendance was also low.

 Burial Site

-As Chang wished to be buried on the campus of Nankai University, some attendees started discussing this issue after the small memorial service held by Tianjin Nankai Girls' High School.
+As Chang wished to be buried on the campus of Nankai University, some attendees started discussing this issue after the memorial service held by Tianjin Nankai Girls' High School.
 The Communist Party Committee of Nankai University suggested that Chang should not be buried there, justifying this with the lack of a close relationship between students of Nankai University and Chang around the time of his death and also with the students' belief that the university belonged to the Chinese people, not Chang alone.
-Because of that suggestion, Chang was buried instead in Tianjin Wujiakiln District Permanent Cemetery.
-Later, because the same site was rezoned, his grave was moved to Tianjin Eastern Suburb Yeung Family Cemetery.
-In 1962, Chang's wife died, and the two were buried in Tianjin Beicang First Public Cemetery.
-In 1975, the two's bodies were cremated, and their ashes were placed in the Beijing home of their eldest son Chang Xilu (张希陆).
-In 1979, an interment of ashes ceremony was held in Tianjin Water Park Martyrs Cemetery, after which Chang's ashes were placed there.
-Later, his ashes were moved to Beicang Martyrs Cemetery.
-Finally, the government again commended Chang for his contributions, and on October 16, 1989, Chang's and his wife's ashes were interred under Chang's bronze statue in the yard of Nankai University.
+Because of that suggestion, Chang was buried in Tianjin Wujiakiln District Permanent Cemetery instead.
+Later, because the site was rezoned, his grave was moved to Tianjin Eastern Suburb Yeung Family Cemetery.
+In 1962, Chang's wife died, and the couple was laid to rest in the Tianjin Beicang First Public Cemetery.
+In 1975, the bodies of the couple were cremated, and their ashes were interred in the Beijing residence of their eldest son, Chang Xilu (张希陆).
+Subsequently, in 1979, a ceremony for the interment of ashes took place at the Tianjin Water Park Martyrs Cemetery, where Chang's ashes were laid to rest.
+Eventually, his ashes were relocated to the Beicang Martyrs Cemetery.
+The government again commended Chang for his contributions, and on October 16, 1989, Chang's and his wife's ashes were interred under Chang's bronze statue in the yard of Nankai University.